Somehow-Qualified/stream-sites/README.md

 Purge will also run via the build command and will cross reference all of Tailwind's utility classes with your templates/HTML and will remove all the unused ones - pretty cool right?

+## Local testing

+At some point, 11ty dev broke when Gulp was updated to v4.
+Use `npm run build:clean` to recompile `dist` and look around.

+Ask M2 for her LocalValetDriver to serve `dist` locally on https.

 ## Ready to deploy?

 `npm run build` to minify scripts and run Purgecss over your styles.